EleniNtz13/Public-library-internship-Sparta/week-01/week-01-report.md

 You should now see the displayed messages:

-**Hello!**
+👋 **Hello!**

-**Welcome!**
+🎉 **Welcome!**

-**This is a message.**
+📝 **This is a message.**

 ---

 After setting up the basic web servers using Python and PHP, the next step was to prepare the environment required for data storage and dynamic content management.
-For this purpose, a relational database system was introduced, using **MySQL**, which allows the application to store, retrieve, and manage library-related data efficiently (such as book information, categories, and user activity).
+For this purpose, a relational database system was introduced, using 💾 **MySQL**, which allows the application to store, retrieve, and manage library-related data efficiently (such as book information, categories, and user activity).

-Additionally, the setup process included the installation and configuration of the Apache HTTP Server, which provides a stable, production-level environment for serving PHP applications.
+Additionally, the setup process included the installation and configuration of the ⚡ **Apache HTTP Server**, which provides a stable, production-level environment for serving PHP applications.
 Apache enables the web server to deliver PHP pages reliably and is commonly used in combination with MySQL to create full-stack web applications.

 The following sections describe the installation steps for **MySQL** and **Apache**, as well as how they integrate with the overall project architecture.